py5coding/py5book/content/processing_mode.md

 ### 4. Python Code Tasks

-There are several tasks you must address in Python to use Processing Mode.
+There are several Python tasks you must address to use Processing Mode.

 First, you will need to add your compiled Java code to your classpath.
 This can be done one of three ways: